kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 ### Enable the Cloud Build API for pipeline execution
- Run the following command in the Cloud Shell:
+ Run the following command in the Cloud Shell to enable the Cloud Build API:

     gcloud services enable cloudbuild.googleapis.com